This book is way better than the last book… I just read…..

 Violet Noble loves a good challenge.
 That’s why her parents were so insistent on getting her and her twin brother, Sebastian, a scholarship to Shelfbrooke Academy.
 But when Sebastian bails on the plan, Violet is left alone in a strange land of rich kids and hot rugby players.

 When Violet discovers the academy’s online gossip forum, she finds the courage to comment… under her brother’s profile.
 Before she knows it, she’s giving dating advice to the captain of the rugby team, Owen Duke, and flirting with his beautiful ex-girlfriend, Lily Thorn.

 Now, Violet is falling for Owen, and Lily is falling for fake-Sebastian, and everyone is miserable.
 Can Violet clean up the mess she’s made… and somehow keep her new friends in the process?

-The Garden is a modern retelling of the classic novel The Secret Garden by Frances Hodgson Burnett.
-It’s a part of the Shelfbrooke Academy series, a collection of retellings that promise to be a lot more fun than the originals!
+Twelfth Knight is a modern retelling of the classic Shakespeare comedy.
+It’s the first book in the Shelfbrooke Academy series, a collection of retellings that promise to be a lot more fun than the originals!